-Trade-matching or reporting systems, including trade repositories registered or recognised in accordance with Title VI of Regulation (EU) No 648/2012, may be approved by the competent authority as an ARM in order to transmit transaction reports to the competent authority in accordance with paragraphs 1 and 3.
-In cases where transactions have been reported to a trade repository in accordance with Article 9 of Regulation (EU) No 648/2012 and where these reports contain the details required under paragraphs 1, 3 and 8 and are transmitted to the competent authority by the trade repository, the obligation on the investment firm laid down in paragraph 1 shall be considered to have been complied with.
-Where there are errors or omissions in the transaction reports they shall be corrected and submitted to the competent authority.
+Trade-matching or reporting systems, including trade repositories registered or recognised in accordance with Title VI of Regulation (EU) No 648/2012, may be approved by the competent authority as an ARM-in order to transmit transaction reports to the competent authority in accordance with paragraphs 1, 3 and 8.

+In cases where transactions have been reported to a trade repository in accordance with Article 9 of Regulation (EU) No 648/2012 which is approved as an ARM and where these reports contain the details required under paragraphs 1, 3 and 8 and are transmitted to the competent authority by the trade repository within the time limit set in paragraph 1, the obligation on the investment firm laid down in paragraph 1 shall be considered to have been complied with.

+Where there are errors or omissions in the transaction reports, the ARM, investment firm or trading venue reporting the transaction shall correct the information and submit a corrected report to the competent authority.